UW-Hydro/MetSim/paper/paper.md

 ![Figure 1: A schematic representation of the MetSim software flow](figure1.pdf)

 ``MetSim`` has three main computation modules for solar geometry, meteorological simulation, and temporal disaggregation.
-The solar geometry module computes the daily potential radiation, daylength, transmittance, and the fraction of daily radiation received at the top of atmosphere during each 30 second interval are computed using the algorithms described in @Whiteman:1986 as implemented in MTCLIM [@Thornton:1999].
+The solar geometry module computes the daily potential radiation, daylength, transmittance of the atmosphere, and the fraction of daily radiation received at the top of atmosphere during each 30 second interval.
+Computations are based on the algorithms described in @Whiteman:1986 as implemented in MTCLIM [@Thornton:1999].
 The data from the solar geometry module is fed to the meteorology simulation module along with the input forcings.
 ``MetSim`` implements the estimation methods discussed in @Bohn:2013 and @Thornton:1999 to estimate the daily mean temperature, shortwave radiation, vapor pressure, and potential evapotranspiration.
 If disaggregation to shorter time steps is configured, the data is passed from the meteorology simulation module to the disaggregation module.